-Previous researchers have reviewed studies of diet, predator-prey interactions, and species abundance that describe basic giant kelp forest trophic interactions (North and Hubbs 1968, North 1971, 1994, Feder et al. 1974, Rosenthal et al. 1974, Morris et al. 1980, Castilla 1985, Dayton 1985, Foster and Schiel 1985, Harrold and Pearse 1987, Foster et al. 1991, Angel and Ojeda 2001, Hobson and Chess 2001).
-Based on these studies, taxa from the CINP surveys were organized into producer and primary, secondary and tertiary consumer levels.
-Taxonomic groupings ranged from species to functional groups and were coarse when groups contained many species of putatively similar trophic importance (e.g. sessile invertebrates).
-These groupings were not based on feeding modes as in Foster and Schiel (1985), since many of the taxa can effectively utilize >1 mode.
-Due to broad diets, a few heterotrophic taxa were considered to belong to more than one consumer level (e.g. filter-feeders that eat macroalgal phytodetritus, phytoplankton, and zooplankton).
+Previous researchers have reviewed studies of diet, predator-prey interactions, and species abundance that describe basic giant kelp forest trophic interactions (North and Hubbs 1968; North 1971,

+1994: Feder and others 1974: Rosenthal and others 1974; Morris and others 1980; Castilla 1985; Dayton 1985; Foster and Schiel 1985; Harrold and Pearse 1987; Foster and others 1991; Angel and Ojeda 2001; Hobson and Chess 2001).
+Based on these studies, taxa from the CINP surveys were organized into producer and primary, secondary, and tertiary consumer levels.
+Taxonomic groupings ranged from species to functional groups and were coarse when groups contained many species of putatively similar trophic importance (for example, sessile invertebrates).
+These groupings were not based on feeding modes as in the studies by Foster and Schiel (1985), since many of the taxa can effectively utilize more than one mode.
+Due to broad diets, a few heterotrophic taxa were considered to belong to more than one consumer level (for example, filter feeders that eat macroalgal phytodetritus, phytoplankton, and zooplankton).
 These taxa were assigned to the lowest appropriate consumer level.
-Assignment of species to taxonomic groupings facilitated the clear presentation of species diversity data, but was primarily done to facilitate the food web analyses.
+Assignment of species to taxonomic groupings facilitated the clear presentation of species diversity data but was primarily done to facilitate the food-web analyses.

-Given the variable nature of sea urchin grazing fronts, the CINP kelp forest monitoring program has witnessed both short- and long-term shifts between kelp forests and sea urchin barrens at many sites, resulting in taxonomic lists for both forested and deforested assemblages; sea urchin barrens are regions that are generally devoid of macroalgae except crustose corallines and are maintained in that state by sea urchin grazing (Harrold and Pearse 1987).
+Given the variable nature of sea urchin grazing fronts, the CINP kelp forest-monitoring program has witnessed both short-term and long-term shifts between kelp forests and sea urchin barrens at many sites, resulting in taxonomic lists for both forested and deforested assemblages; sea urchin barrens are regions that are generally devoid of macroalgae except crustose corallines and are maintained in that state by sea urchin grazing (Harrold and Pearse 1987).
 In some cases, multiple transitions between forested and deforested states occurred within a given site.
-Each of 119 CINP surveys between 1982 and 2000 were determined to be either 'forested' (n = 65) or 'deforested' (n = 54) based on a discriminant function analysis of community structure data (Behrens and Lafferty unpublished manuscript); an additional 55 'transitional' surveys could not be classified as forested or deforested based on community data and were disregarded.
+Each of 119 CINP surveys between 1982 and 2000 were determined to be either forested (n = 65) or deforested (n = 54)based on a discriminant function analysis of community structure data (Behrens and Lafferty unpublished); an additional 55 transitional surveys could not be classified as forested or deforested based on community data and were disregarded.
 The estimated accuracy of the discriminant function analysis was 97%.

 I compared the frequency of occurrence of the 275 common species from the CINP surveys between forested and deforested areas to determine which species were habitat associated and which were not.
-I examined the frequency of occurrence of common taxa among forested and deforested surveys using a heterogeneity chi-square (χ^2) analysis: (1) χ^2 statistics comparing forested to deforested habitats were computed for each of the 275 common taxa (using Yates correction for 1 df contrasts); (2) all 275 statistics were ranked from low to high; (3)

-a running cumulative heterogeneity χ^2 was estimated; and (4) the species occurring significantly more often in one habitat or the other were identified as those with cumulative heterogeneity χ^2 exceeding a critical value ($\chi^2 = 313.6$, df = 274, $\alpha = 0.05$).
-Significant species (i.e., species with cumulative $\chi^2 \ge 313.6$) were determined to be forest-associates or barrens-associates based on the habitat they were most commonly found, and non-significant species were labeled as 'ubiquitous', meaning that there was not enough data existed to detect a statistical association.
-I then combined the assignment of habitat association, with information from published studies of giant kelp forest trophic dynamics, to produce traditional food webs for forested and deforested areas.
+I examined the frequency of occurrence of common taxa among forested and deforested surveys by using a heterogeneity chi-squared (χ^2) analysis: (a) χ^2 statistics comparing forested to deforested habitats were computed for each of the 275 common taxa (using Yates correction for 1 df contrasts); (b) all 275 statistics were ranked from low to high; (c) a running cumulative heterogeneity χ^2 was estimated; and (d) the species occurring significantly more often in one habitat or the other were identified as those with cumulative heterogeneity χ^2 exceeding a critical value ($\chi^2 = 313.6$, df = 274, $\alpha = 0.05$).
+Significant species (that is, species with cumulative $\chi^2 \ge 313.6$) were determined to be forest associates or barrens associates based on the habitat in which they were most commonly found, and nonsignificant species were labeled as ubiquitous, meaning that not enough data existed to detect a statistical association.
+I then combined the assignment of habitat association with information from published studies of giant kelp forest trophic dynamics to produce traditional food webs for forested and deforested areas.